fpelliccioni/fpelliccioni.github.io/_posts/2014-10-05-writing-min-function-part5.md

 2. Stable
 3. Random

-The Random version is obviously crazy and expensive.
+The *random* way is obviously crazy and expensive.
-The Stable version is more useful and as efficient as the Anti-Stable version.
+The *stable* way is more useful and as efficient as the *anti-stable* one.

 So, what would you choose?